Evolutionary Tracks and Spectral Properties of Quasi-stars and Their Correlation with Little Red Dots: Introduction

 Among the high-redshift, actively-accreting black hole observations by JWST are a subset of candidate active galactic nuclei (AGN) that have come to be known as ``Little Red Dots" (LRDs) -- high-redshift, morphologically compact, ultra-luminous objects with unique spectral characteristics \citep{matthee-LRD, Greene_2024,labbe25, akins2024, Juodzbalis2024, Kokorev_2024, kocevski2025LRD, hviding2025, ji2025, taylor2025}.
 These objects exhibit an unusually strong Balmer break as well as an extended, flat spectrum in the near-infrared (NIR).
 The combination of these features, in addition to a blue UV slope, results in a unique ``V"-shaped spectral energy distribution \citep[SED,][]{Barro_2024, killi-LRD, deGraaff2025, kocevski2025LRD, labbe2023LRD}.

 Currently, there is no complete explanation for what these LRDs are composed of and hence their unique signatures.
-The relative contributions of emitted flux originating from star formation versus accretion onto a central BH are debated.
-Several studies suggest that LRDs are black holes embedded in dense gas, with \citet{Naidu2025} dubbing their model a ``black hole star'' \citep[e.g.,][]{deGraaff2025, Inayoshi_2025, ji2025, kido2025, liu2025, taylor2025}.
+The relative contributions of emitted flux originating from star formation versus accretion onto a central BH are debated. \mb{\cite{nandal2025} suggest that they can be explained by supermassive stars due to their high luminosities and low photospheric temperatures. \cite{zwick2025lrd} add on to this and suggest the supermassive star would be embedded within a self-gravitating accretion disc formed from gas-rich galaxy mergers in order to explain the two-blackbody, V-shaped continuum.} Another explanation put forth by several studies suggests that LRDs are black holes embedded in dense gas, with \citet{Naidu2025} dubbing their model a ``black hole star'' \citep[e.g.,][]{deGraaff2025, Inayoshi_2025, ji2025, kido2025, liu2025, taylor2025}.
 This is motivated by their nearly blackbody-like SEDs, prominent hydrogen Balmer breaks, Balmer line absorption, and classical stellar absorption features such as Ca~H\&K and the Ca~II triplet, which are consistent with emission from an optically thick, thermally emitting envelope surrounding an accreting black hole. \citet{Jeon_2025} further proposed that LRDs could be remnants of direct collapse, consistent with the quasi-star scenario \citep{begelman2006, Begelman_2008, begelman2010}, and \citet{begelman2025littlereddotslatestage} have argued that they would most likely represent the ``late stage'' of this process where the BH has accreted at least 10\% the total mass of the system.